jkhamanishi/course-navigator/README.md

 ## Features

-- A set of pre-made curriculum
+- A set of pre-made curriculums
 - Drag and drop the courses to customize your own curriculum
 - Export and import your custom curriculum
 - Option to save your curriculum automatically with cookies.